webexpress-framework/WebExpress/doc/development_guide.md

 }
 ```

+This class uses various attributes to define the CRUD (Create, Read, Update, Delete)
+operations.

 Below are the descriptions of the attributes used in the rest api classes:

 |Attribute       |Type              |Multiplicity |Optional |Description